 Figuring out how to deal with screens is a common family struggle today.
-You’ve identified the three primary challenges that parents of teens with attention deficit disorder (ADHD or ADD) face: avoiding digital procrastination, using electronics as incentives, and monitoring screen time for teens.
+You’ve identified the three primary challenges that parents of teens with attention deficit hyperactivity disorder (ADHD) face: avoiding digital procrastination, using electronics as incentives, and monitoring screen time for teens.
 Let’s look at what you can do differently to reduce conflict and teach much-needed executive functioning skills.

 With this in mind, let’s look at each of the common struggles you’ve identified:

 Using technology to procrastinate

 Procrastination means putting off something that seems unpleasant.
 Most teens with ADHD procrastinate because a task is uninteresting, they don’t know how or where to start, or the situation is overwhelming.
 Gaming, social media, and surfing the net are all more compelling and satisfying than is a boring school assignment.
 The key to overcoming procrastination is breaking down a task into a small enough chunks that doing it feels manageable.
 Your son, like many of his ADHD peers, may well need some assistance here.